 Working on-call can be quite challenging as there are time constraints and the decision to go ahead with a transplant or not is dependent on the results generated.
 However, knowing that I have directly helped a patient receive a life-saving transplant is very rewarding.

 My undergraduate degree gave me a broad knowledge base in biomedical science.
 I then completed an MSc Clinical Science as part of the STP training programme.
 The Masters was complementary to my chosen field of specialisation.
 Therefore, it provided me with the knowledge required to work as a clinical scientist specialising in H&I.

 Any tips on choosing a Masters degree?

 Choose a Masters that really excites you and is relevant to the field you want to work in.

 What are your career ambitions?

 Histocompatibility and immunogenetics is a complex and rewarding specialism.
 I hope to gain more experience in the field and prepare for the Royal College of Pathologists FRCPath exams in the future.

 You can specialise as a clinical scientist in a variety of disciplines, within and outside of pathology.
 My advice would be to research the role you’re interested in, gain experience in the field and complete the required training.

 Find out more

-- Learn more about the role of a healthcare scientist, histocompatibility and immunogenetics.
+- Learn more about the role of a clinical scientist in histocompatibility and immunogenetics.